deverabit/deverabit/README.md

 <h1 align="center">LUXUEREAL</h1>

-<h3 align="center">Experienced Full-stack  <b>WEB</b>  |  <b>MOBILE</b>  |  <b>DESKTOP</b>  Application Developer</h3>
+<h3 align="center">Experienced <b>MOBILE</b>  |  <b>DESKTOP</b>  Application Developer</h3>

 <br>

 ### 👨 About

->&nbsp;&nbsp;From full stack web development to cross-platform desktop applications, I will deliver an application from start to finish, or bring your existing website/application up to date.
+>&nbsp;&nbsp;From full stack web development to cross-platform desktop applications, I will deliver an application from start to finish, or bring your existing application up to date.
 I deliver on time, and to spec with communication being key.
 You ask, "why should I choose you for my project?"
 >
 >&nbsp;&nbsp;✅ I work with clients with the intention on having you want to work with me in the future.
 >